 The accompanying unaudited consolidated financial statements of Coates International, Ltd. and its wholly-owned subsidiary (the "Company") have been prepared in accordance with accounting principles generally accepted for interim financial information and rules and regulations of the Securities and Exchange Commission (the "SEC").
 Accordingly, they do not include all of the information and notes required by generally accepted accounting principles in the United States ("GAAP") for complete financial statements.
 In the opinion of management, all adjustments (consisting of normal recurring accruals) considered necessary for a fair presentation have been included.
-The results of operations for the three months ended March 31, 2012 and 2011 are not necessarily indicative of the results that may be expected for any other interimperiod or for the full year.
-The unaudited consolidated financial statements should be read in conjunction with the financial statements and notes thereto included in the Company's annual report on Form 10-K for the year ended December 31, 2011.
+The results of operations for the six months ended June 30, 2012 and 2011 are not necessarily indicative of the results that may be expected for any other interimperiod or for the full year.
+The unaudited consolidated financial statements should be read in conjunction with the financial statements and notes thereto included in the Company's annual report on Form 10-K for the year ended December 31, 2011 and quarterly report on Form 10-Q for the quarter ended March 31, 2012.

-The Company incurred a net loss for the three months ended March 31, 2012 of (\$1,399,000), and has incurred substantial net losses since inception while engaging primarily in research and development.
-As of March 31, 2012, the Company had an accumulated deficit of (\$28,096,000) and had negative working capital of (\$3,968,000).
+The Company incurred a net loss for the six months ended June 30, 2012 of (\$2,888,000), and has incurred substantial net losses since inception while engaging primarily in research and development.
+As of June 30, 2012, the Company had an accumulated deficit of (\$29,585,000) and had negative working capital of (\$3,559,000).
 In addition, the current economic environment, which is characterized by tight credit markets, investor uncertainty about how to safely invest funds and low investor confidence, has introduced additional risk and difficulty in the Company's challenge to secure needed additional working capital.
 These factors raise substantial doubt about the Company's ability to continue as a going concern.

 The Company has been actively undertaking efforts to secure new sources of working capital.
-During the three months ended March 31, 2012, the Company raised new working capital of \$320,000 consisting of proceeds of \$225,000 from the sale of common stock to Dutchess Opportunity Fund II, LP, proceeds from issuance of convertible promissory notes amounting to \$52,000, consideration received from the sale of common stock to the son of a director amounting to \$25,000 and proceeds from issuance of promissory notes to related parties, net of repayments of \$18,000.
-Subsequent to March 31, 2012, the Company raised additional working capital aggregating \$163,000, consisting of proceeds from the sale of common stock and warrants of \$84,000, proceeds from issuance of an additional convertible promissory note of \$43,000 and proceeds from the issuance of promissory notes to related parties of \$36,000.
+During the six months ended June 30, 2012, the Company raised net new working capital of \$725,000 consisting of proceeds of \$255,000 from the sale of common stock to Dutchess Opportunity Fund II, LP, consideration received from the sale of common stock to the son of a director amounting to \$225,000, proceeds from issuance of convertible promissory notes amounting to \$137,000, proceeds from issuance of promissory notes to related parties, net of repayments of \$98,000 and consideration received from sale of common stock to one of our directors amounting to \$10,000.
 The Company continues to actively seek out new sources of working capital; however, there can be no assurance that it will be successful in these efforts.
 The accompanying consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.